How to Run a Competitive Analysis to Best Understand Your Market

 The best way to do this is by performing a SWOT analysis for each competitor, which helps you identify your own strengths and weaknesses, and in turn, identify your future opportunities and threats (this is where the term SWOT comes from).

-Once you’re done, you will have a clear picture of how you stack up against your competitors, and have all the information you need to decide what changes need to be made to optimize your business.
+Once you’re done, you’ll have a clear picture of how you stack up against your competitors, and have all the information you need to decide what changes need to be made to optimize your business.

 And just like that….